 Jeanne was well-loved in her neighborhood for planning block parties and often referred to as Aunt Jeanne by all the children and families who grew up on her street.

 Jeanne is survived by her brothers, John (Linda) and Bill (Donna); her sister, Barbara; her grandchildren, Melissa Smith (Chris), Heather O’Friel, and Taylor Tremblay (Natalie); great-grandchildren, Christopher James (CJ) Smith, Benjamin Lee Morton, Hailey Ann Morton, Jesse James Tremblay and several nieces and nephews.
 She was preceded by her sons, Mark and Michael; her sister, Kathleen and a nephew, Phillip.

 Due to COVID, a funeral service and burial will be scheduled for the spring of 2021.

 In lieu of flowers and for those who wish to make a donation in Jeanne’s name, please donate to the Wounded Warrior’s Project.
 The family of Jeanne M. Hurford has entrusted their loved one to DeVargas Funeral Home & Crematory of the Española Valley.

-To plant a tree in memory of Jeanne M. Hurford, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Jeanne M. Hurford, please visit our tribute store.